Sage Dixon

-Sage Dixon is a Republican Idaho State Representative since 2014 representing District 1 in the B seat.
+Sage Dixon is a former Republican Idaho State Representative, representing District 1 in the B seat from 2014 to 2024.

 Education and career

 Dixon attended San Jose State University majoring in finance.
 He failed out of school.
 He was an owner of an electrical contracting business, and worked as a superintendent for an electrical contracting firm in Coeur d'Alene, Idaho.

 Elections

 2016

 After running unopposed in the Republican primary, Dixon defeated Democratic nominee Stephen Howlett with 68.60% of the vote.

 Dixon supported Ted Cruz in the 2016 Republican Party presidential primaries.

 2014

 Scott defeated incumbent George Eskridge in the May 20, 2014 Republican Primary with 53.5% of the vote.

 Scott defeated Andrew C. Sorg in the General Election with 65.5% of the vote.